Seasonal Allergies

-Almost 20% of the general population suffers seasonal allergies from springtime pollen exposure.
+Almost 20 percent of the general population suffers seasonal allergies from springtime pollen exposure.
 One grass producing those allergens is called Timothy grass, grown in lawns and as animal forage throughout the U.S. and Europe.
 Timothy grass allergens evoke the familiar constellation of cough, runny nose, and itchy eyes in sensitized individuals, symptoms sometimes alleviated by anti-histaminic drugs or nasal sprays.

 For those severely affected, so-called “allergy shots ” consisting of increasing doses of crude extracts made from Timothy grass pollen—a procedure known as allergen immunotherapy—provides the only long-lasting relief.
 This approach often succeeds in reprogramming the immune system to tolerate grass pollens; however, in rare cases, allergic immunotherapy can trigger anaphylactic shock and therefore is usually not even attempted in people who already have severe allergic asthma.